anusii/solidui/README.md

 ## SolidScaffold

 The primary component for building Solid applications with responsive navigation, app bar, status bar, and integrated functionality.
+SolidScaffold automatically adapts its layout based on screen size, providing an optimal user experience across different devices.

+### Responsive Navigation Behaviour

+SolidScaffold intelligently switches between different navigation modes based on screen width:

+- **Wide screens (≥800px)**: Displays a vertical navigation rail (SolidNavBar) on the left side
+- **Narrow screens (<800px)**: Uses a collapsible navigation drawer (SolidNavDrawer) accessible via hamburger menu
+- **Custom threshold**: The breakpoint can be customised using the `narrowScreenThreshold` parameter

+This responsive behaviour ensures that your application provides an optimal navigation experience whether users are on desktop computers, tablets, or mobile devices.
+The transition between navigation modes is seamless and automatic.

 ### Constructor Parameters